All Episodes

 Why don't you say Jesus Christ was a community organizer?

-Well, you have you can't, you have to find somebody who was a governor because you're ripping palin here.
+Well, you can't, you have to find somebody who was a governor because you're ripping Palin here.

-You know, he says payback for paling or palin and uh and ruddy mocking Obama's community organ, as they should.
+You know, he says, payback for paling or Palin and Rudy mocking Obama's community organization, as they should.

 It's nothing.

-It's a he's a giant failure, it's stuff he don't even want to talk about.
+It's stuff you don't even want to talk about.

 Imagine that.